 Shedding isn’t a correctable behavior, so don’t punish your husky for it, even unintentionally.
 Avoid shaming your dog even as a joke or an emotional outlet.
 What might seem harmless to you will mean distress for your dog.

 Instead, remain patient and adapt your own routine to compensate for the shedding season.
-By taking on a dog, you’ve also signed a contract to take care even when that means putting in the extra work.
+By taking on a dog, you’ve also signed a contract to provide appropriate care even when that means putting in the extra work.

 Grooming your husky is about more than keeping up appearances.
-It also keeps your dog happy and makes them less prone to other health problems like skin conditions.
-It’s your responsibility as a husky owner to help them out, so these simple do’s and don’ts of husky coat care should get you both through shedding season.
+It also keeps your dog happy and makes them less prone to other health problems and other skin conditions.
+These simple do’s and don’ts of husky coat care should get you both through shedding season.

 Searching for more advice on caring for your dog?
 Make sure to follow our blog!